VuongTuanKhanh/Airborne-Object-Detection-and-Tracking/README.md

 The autonomous **SAA** module has to take on the tasks of situational awareness, decision making, and flying the aircraft, while performing an evasive maneuver.

-There are several alternatives for onboard sensing including radar, LIDAR, passive electro-optical sensors, and passive acoustic sensors.
+There are several alternatives for onboard sensing including radar, **LIDAR**, passive electro-optical sensors, and passive acoustic sensors.
 Solving the **SAA** task with visual cameras is attractive because cameras have relatively low weight and low cost.

 **For the purpose of this project, I consider a  solution that solely relies on a single visual camera and Computer Vision technique that analyzes a monocular video.**